Rob Abel, Ed.D., Chief Executive Officer

 Paul earned his education degrees at Northern Illinois University (Bachelor’s in Operations Management & Information Systems) and Morehead State University (MBA and Ed.D. in Educational Technology Leadership).
 He lives in Versailles, KY with his wife Melissa and son Alex.
 Paul is involved in several national and local organizations, but has a special place in his heart for little league baseball.

-Ray Henderson, Managing Partner, Lessons Learned Ventures, LLC
+Ray Henderson, Chairman of the Board, Managing Partner, Lessons Learned Ventures, LLC

 Ray Henderson is an ed-tech strategic advisor and seed stage investor.
 He has an extensive history as an entrepreneur and operating executive.
 His first contribution to internet based products was developing the Companion Website category internet study guide category at Pearson in the early 90’s.
 He went on to help pioneer the first SAAS and outsourced program management delivery model at eCollege.